dermuir/Teams-Clock-in-out/README.md

-# Microsoft Teams - Clock in / out
+# Microsoft Teams - Clock in/out

 A simple application for turn in and out ms teams open shifts with a timer and with a timer that activate it in the background.